craftercms/docs/source/by-role/system-admin/performance-and-scaling/clustering/studio-clustering-two-nodes.rst

       1 row in set (0.000 sec)

-For information on errors you may encounter in your cluster, see :ref:`newIa-authoring-cluster-troubleshooting`.
+For information on errors you may encounter in your cluster, see :ref:`authoring-cluster-troubleshooting`.